Bundles of metric structures as left ultrafunctors: Examples

-This result shows that the two processes are really inverses, to see why, starting from a topological bundle $E$, if $\ca{F}(E) = F$, where the corresponding bundle of models to $E(F)$ is $(E_n)_{n >1}$, now the corresponding topological bundle $\ca{G}\ca{F}(E)$ is homeomorphic to $E$ using the result $5$ above, on the other hand, suppose that we have a left ultrafunctor $F$, with corresponding bundle of models $(E_n)$, then take $\ca{G}(E)$ we have shown that each $E_n$ as well as $\ca{G}(E)$ are homeomorphic onto their images inside the Hilbert bundle and hence the bundle of models corresponding to $\ca{G}(E)$ is going to be just the collection of operator norm balls of $\ca{G}(E)$ inside the Hilbert bundle, hence by result $4$ the bundle of models of tracial von Neumann algebras $(\ca{G}(E))_{n \geq 1}$ and $(E_n)_{n \geq 1}$ are isomorphic and hence the left ultrafunctors $\ca{F}\ca{G}(F)$ and $F$ are isomorphic. \end{enumerate}
+On the other hand, suppose that we have a left ultrafunctor $F$, with corresponding bundle of models $(E_{n})$, then take $\mathcal{G}(F)=E$; we have shown that each $E_{n}$ as well as $\mathcal{G}(F)=E$ are homeomorphic onto their images inside the Hilbert bundle, and hence the bundle of models corresponding to $E$ is going to be just the collection of operator norm balls of $E$ inside the Hilbert bundle, hence by result $4$, the bundle of models of tracial von Neumann algebras $(\mathcal{G}(F))_{n \geq 1}$ and $(E_{n})_{n \geq 1}$ are isomorphic and hence the left ultrafunctors $\mathcal{F}\mathcal{G}(F)$ and $F$ are isomorphic. \end{enumerate}